Google Gathers Way More Data Than Facebook, And Experts Are Wondering Why People Aren’t Talking About It

 The Facebook privacy breach rattled users all around the globe, but some believe the problems are just beginning.
-For instance, Google reportedly collects so much data on each person, that if it were all printed, it would be a stack of paper 8 feet high.
+For instance, Google reportedly collects so much data on each person, that if it were all printed, it would be a stack of paper eight-feet high.
 Not only that, this amount of data is collected on a person every two weeks, according to The Sun.
 If it seems incredible, that’s because most people don’t realize the extent to which the data harvesting is happening, and why.

 The Wall Street Journal listed several data points that Google tracks for each user, which includes internet browsing and search history.
 But it doesn’t end there.
 Anything from your phone apps and your in-store purchases are tracked and recorded.
 And similarly to Facebook maintaining “shadow profiles” of people who have never even signed up for the platform, some believe a similar system is in place at Google.

 Many people provide rich data to companies by allowing phone apps to gain access to anything from contact lists, location information, to their phone camera and mics.
 The data is then harvested and sold by data brokers to anyone who wants to buy it.
-Most of the time, the information is used to for targeted advertisement companies.
+Most of the time, the information is used for targeted advertisement companies.
 So although users are not being paid to share their data, brokers are getting rich and users’ privacy is completely disregarded.

 If you think Facebook knows a lot about you, wait until you see all the data Google knows. ???? https://t.co/4xekO8R1or pic.twitter.com/wI91zfVI9L